sdebruyn/data-engineer-101/content/posts/datacamp.md

 free: false
 ---

-Website with courses on data engineering and data science.
+DataCamp is a learning platform with courses on data engineering, data science and machine learning.
+You can learn programming languages like Python, Scala and R or learn how to work with tools commonly used in data engineering projects.